qamro/learning-Pandas/README.md

-**Hands-on exercises and projectssis, cleaning, transformation, and  with Pandas.**
+**Hands-on exercises and projectssis, cleaning, transformation, and  with .**